-Family members who provide 20 hours of caregiver support or more a week report increased depression and psychological distress, impaired self-care, and worse self-reported health, according to 2018 research conducted by Maastricht University in the Netherlands.
+Family members who provide 20 hours or more of caregiver support a week report increased depression and psychological distress, impaired self-care, and worse self-reported health, according to the Maastricht University study.

 It’s common for an adult child or spouse to insist on being the sole caregiver for a loved one.
-This is generally out of a sense of responsibility, or the belief they’ll be able to provide the best care.
-But when these responsibilities begin to take a toll on the caregiver’s well-being, the effects can be dangerous for everyone.
+This is generally out of a sense of responsibility or the belief they’ll be able to provide the best care.
+But when these responsibilities begin to take a toll on the caregiver’s well-being, the effects can be dangerous for everyone involved.

-Caring for his mother at home, Colozzo’s blood pressure rose and his back hurt from constant lifting.
+Caring for his mother at home, Colozzo’s blood pressure rose and his back began to hurt from the constant lifting.
 One day, he slipped a disc while moving his mom to the toilet.

-“I had to put her down fast,” says Colozzo, who felt a sharp, burning pain and couldn’t stand.
+“I had to put her down fast,” said Colozzo.
+The sharp, burning pain prevented him from begin able to stand.
 “She sat on the toilet for two hours until I could find a back brace.”